arcsecond-io/cli/docs/install/index.md

 Logging in again will overwrite the current API key with the new one (assuming login is a success, of course).

+If you think your key is compromised, you can regenerate one in your profile settings in https://www.arcsecond.io.
+You cannot regenerate an API key with the cli.